- 25+ years’ professional experience

 What did you do previously in your career, and what made you choose the independent path?

 I’ve found independent consulting a very attractive post McKinsey career path, both in its own right and as an entry into a number of multi-year corporate roles (with the added advantage of a two-way “try before you buy” experience”).
-Independent consulting gives you the opportunity both to strengthen existing skills and capabilities and to experiment with new industries and challenges, including not just the strategizing but also the nitty gritty of getting things done.
+Independent consulting gives you the opportunity both to strengthen existing skills and capabilities and to experiment with new industries and challenges, including not just the strategizing but also the nuts and bolts of getting things done.

 What are the main other activities you do alongside your consulting projects?